getsolus/help-center-docs/docs/user/editions/budgie/configuration.md

 Alternatively, you can open the Budgie Control Center, and scroll the left-hand sidebar down to the bottom to find "Date & Time".

 You will be presented with the following window.
 From here, you can enable / disable automatic date & time, automatic time zone changing, and change between AM/PM and 24-hour time formats.
-Note that changing the system date & time and time zone information requires clicking the 'Unlock' button at the top of the window, and entering your password.
+Note that changing the system date & time and time zone information requires clicking the "Unlock" button at the top of the window, and entering your password.

 ![Budgie Date and Time](configuration/budgie-control-center-date-time.jpg)

-If you wish to change how the time is displayed in the bottom panel, open Budgie Desktop Settings from the Budgie Menu, choose the Bottom Panel from the left-hand sidebar, choose Clock from the list of applets in the middle, then adjust your desired settings on the right-hand side.
+If you wish to change how the time is displayed in the bottom panel, open Budgie Desktop Settings from the Budgie Menu, choose the Bottom Panel from the left-hand sidebar, choose "Clock" from the list of applets in the middle, then adjust your desired settings on the right-hand side.

 ![Budgie Clock Applet](configuration/budgie-desktop-settings-bottom-panel-clock.jpg)